-Treorchy Chinese takeaway: Teen killed was a 'gentle and quiet' soul
+Treorchy Chinese takeaway: Killed girl gentle and quiet soul, trial told

 - Published

-A woman told an inquest she did not understand why her daughter had been repeatedly stabbed.
+A mother told a murder trial she did not understand why her 16-year-old daughter had been repeatedly stabbed.

-Weijing Lin's mother, Meifang Xu described her daughter as a "gentle and quiet soul", adding that she did not know why Chun Xu did what he did.
+Weijing Lin's mother, Meifang Xu, described her daughter as a "gentle and quiet soul", and she did not know why Chun Xu did what he did.

-Chun Xu denies murdering the teenager but admits killing her.
+Chun Xu denies murdering the teenager but admits her manslaughter.

-The 32-year-old also denies the attempted murder of her step-dad Yongquan Jiang but admits unlawful wounding.
+The 32-year-old also denies the attempted murder of her stepfather Yongquan Jiang but admits unlawful wounding.

-Meifang Xu said her daughter Weijing "was a good girl, good at school and helped with the business.
+Meifang Xu said her daughter "was a good girl, good at school and helped with the business.
 She was my only child."

 She said that she had come downstairs into the takeaway basement to find it bloodstained.
-Her husband, Yongquan Jiang, was struggling with Chun Xu who held a knife.
+Her husband, Yongquan Jiang, was struggling with Chun Xu, who held a knife.

 Shortly afterwards, the body of her daughter was found near the counter in the front of the takeaway shop.